cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 which makes it easier for integrators of RPC clients such as client libraries and applications to switch to this
 ***RPC Companion*** with as minimum effort as possible.

-This architecture also make it possible to scale horizontally the querying capacity of a full node by running multiple copies of the ***RPC Companion*** server instances that can be behind a scalable load-balancer (e.g. Cloudflare)  and can serve the data in a more reliable way.
+This architecture also makes it possible to scale horizontally the querying capacity of a full node by running multiple copies of the ***RPC Companion*** server instances that can be behind a scalable load-balancer (e.g. Cloudflare)  and can serve the data in a more reliable way.